Elai-Shalev/SPK/README.md

     1. This program reads user CMD input, including a "goal" (specified below), and an input file name.
     2. The program will calculate and output according to the selected goal
-    3. This file provides the C implementation for all algorithm goals, providing service to the python interface to interact and calculate throught the c-Python API and reduce computation time and memory.
+    3. This file provides the C implementation for all algorithm goals, providing service to the python interface to interact with the c-Python API and reduce computation time and memory.

     The goals:
     wam: Calculate and output the Weighted Adjacency Matrix.